5tain/ML-journey/README.md

 By doing this project I learned how to work with real life and apply statistical methods to real life data.

-## Project 2: [Project Name]

-Brief description of the second project.
-Again, include the project's goals, dataset used, and outcomes.

-### Results

-Include key results or insights from the second project.

 - Aren Golazizian
 - arenfamilgolaziz@gmail.com